ncatlab/nlab-content/pages/4645.md

 =--

-The passage to the subset and qotient of the set of all smooth paths in the above definition are essentially the minimal operation to enforce that the concatenation of smooth paths at their endpoints defines the composition operation in a groupoid.
+The passage to the subset and qotient $[I,X]_{si}^{th}$ of the set of all smooth paths in the above definition are essentially the minimal operations to enforce that the concatenation of smooth paths at their endpoints defines the composition operation in a groupoid.

 +-- {: .un_prop}
 ###### Definition